olegs/Denoising_CNN/README.md

 DCNN
 =====================

-DCNN is a tool for improving of Ultra Low input ChIP-Seq data quality (increasing the signal-to-noise ratio).
+DCNN is an algorithm designed for improving of Ultra Low input ChIP-Seq data quality (increasing the signal-to-noise ratio).

 The operation of this algorithm includes two states: the construction of a neural network and its application to improve the quality of data.